twinklehandaa/MachineLearningAlgo/README.md

 * Backpropagation is an algorithm that efficiently calculates the gradient of the loss function with respect to the weights of a neural network, enabling weight updates for learning.

 ## 13. Performance Measure
+* Performance measures quantify how well a machine learning algorithm achieves its objective on a given dataset.